Frequently Asked Questions

 Attendance to any of the sessions is voluntary.
-However if you fail to attend a couple of sessions which you would normally be a part.
-Then you may well receive a phone call from one of our care team to check if everything is ok; we value you and your health.
+However if you fail to attend a couple of sessions which you would normally participate in, then you may receive a phone call from a member of our care team to check if everything is ok because we value you and your health.

 Am I allowed to share my opinion?

-Letting us know how you feel is welcomed whether it be you’d like to see a new group established or your not happy with something thats going on.
-Let us know, will we always be able to satisfy your opinion, maybe, maybe not but we will take it into account.
-For example this welcome sheet was inspired by a member who had an opinion.
+Letting us know how you feel is always welcomed.
+If you think you’d like to see a new group established or that you are not happy with something that’s going on, let us know.
+We may not always be able to address your concerns or suggestions, but we will take them into account.
+For example this welcome sheet was a suggestion made by a member.

 Why do we have to take part in fundraising?

 Without fundraising we would not be able to function as a group.
 The costs of running a small group is often higher than people imagine.
 It is expected that once or twice a year you take part in one of our fundraising activities.
 This is generally for 2 – 3 hours or so.
-Each year in October at the AGM a copy of the group ﬁnancials is available and copies are kept on ﬁle.
+In October each year, at the AGM a copy of the group’s ﬁnancials will be made available and copies will be kept on ﬁle.

 Am I allowed to attend committee meetings?

-Our current President Geoff Fluck encourages any member to attend committee meetings.
+Our current President Geoff Fluck encourages members to attend committee meetings.
 Meetings are generally held at his home in lakeside.